Conquer the tallest peak in Breheimen

 - Duration: 8-9 hours

-From the top, which is the highest in Breheimen, you can see Tafjordfjella, Jostedalsbreen, Hurrungane and Galdhøpiggmassivet.
-The best starting point for tours to Tverrådalskyrkja is the lodge Sota Seter.
-There are also several cabins farther into Breheimen suitable as trips to other peaks in the area.
+From the top of the peak, which is the highest in Breheimen, you can see Tafjordfjella, Jostedalsbreen, Hurrungane, and Galdhøpiggen.
+The best starting point for tours to Tverrådalskyrkja is the lodge Sota Sæter.
+There are also several cabins further into Breheimen suitable for trips to other peaks in the area.

-Up: Take the road to Mysubytta and enter the valley.
-Turn left to Steindalen.
-Follow this to Fortundalsbreen and follow the right a few hundred meters to rounding the steepest the slabs of the east wall.
-When you see the whole East ridge to the top, take off from the glacier and follow the ridge steep up to the top.
+Up: Follow the road to Mysubytta and enter the Tverrådalen valley.
+After a quick kilometer, head left at Steindalen.
+Continue towards Fortundalsbreen and stay in this direction for a few hundred meters until you have rounded the steepest slopes of the eastern face.
+When you can see the whole east ridge and the top of the peak, leave the glacier and follow the steep ridge up to the top.
 Be aware of cracks in the glacier.

 Down: The most common descent follows the same route.
-When you come down to the tree line, it may be an advantage to run down the forest just west of Sota Seter to avoid dense woodland.
+When you return to the tree line, it may be an advantage to stay on the side of the thick forest and just west of Sota Seter to avoid the dense woodland.

-Alternative descents: 1) From Steindalen take eastward just to the north of Tundradalskyrkji (via water 1510 m.).
-Moreover gently down to Sottjønna and over both lakes until the expiry of Sotgrove.
-From here you have 700 gorgeous meters down to Sarasota either on the east or west side of Sotgrove.
-2) From the end of Tverrådalen you can follow the river Tverråe (the eastern side) down to the valley.
-Be aware of a few kilometers flat march to Sota Seter.
+- 1. From Steindalen head east and just to the north of Tundradalskyrkji (1510 meters above sea level).
+Follow the gentle slope down to Sottjønna and over both lakes until reaching Sotgrove.
+From here, you have 700 gorgeous meters down to Sarasota either on the east or west side of Sotgrove.

 Weather and snow conditions are usually best from March until May.